camaraproject/IdentityAndConsentManagement/documentation/CAMARA-API-access-and-user-consent.md

 ### Applying purpose concept in the authorization request

-The mechanism for applying the concept of purpose in the authorization request in CAMARA is by using the standard `scope` parameter as defined in [Purpuse as a scope](https://github.com/camaraproject/IdentityAndConsentManagement/blob/main/documentation/CAMARA-Security-Interoperability.md#purpose-as-a-scope) section of the CAMARA Security and Interoperability Profile.
+The mechanism for applying the concept of purpose in the authorization request in CAMARA is by using the standard `scope` parameter as defined in [Purpose as a scope](https://github.com/camaraproject/IdentityAndConsentManagement/blob/main/documentation/CAMARA-Security-Interoperability.md#purpose-as-a-scope) section of the CAMARA Security and Interoperability Profile.

 ## User Authentication/Authorization & Consent Management

-**NOTE: CAMARA User Authentication/Authorization & Consent Management follows [the CAMARA Security and Interoperability Profile](https://github.com/camaraproject/IdentityAndConsentManagement/blob/main/documentation/CAMARA-Security-Interoperability.md) technical specification**
+**CAMARA User Authentication/Authorization & Consent Management follows [the CAMARA Security and Interoperability Profile](https://github.com/camaraproject/IdentityAndConsentManagement/blob/main/documentation/CAMARA-Security-Interoperability.md) technical specification**

 ### Authorization flows / grant types